Home Assistant¶

 Related:

-- Traefik Forward Auth to secure your Traefik-exposed services with an additional layer of authentication
+- Traefik Forward Auth or Authelia to secure your Traefik-exposed services with an additional layer of authentication

 We'll need several directories to bind-mount into our container, so create them in /var/data/homeassistant: